Table of Contents

 This means you have a better chance of getting up close to them without them running away.

-And not only that, you can even explore Botswana’s lush landscapes and majestic wildlife in the company of a local vegan guide!
+There are a number of options when it comes to exploring Botswana, from budget backpacker tours to luxury camping safaris.
+And you can even explore Botswana’s lush landscapes and majestic wildlife in the company of a local vegan guide!

 He now devotes his life to creating magical experiences for overseas visitors and educating them about the Okavango Delta's animals and environment as the region's only vegan guide.